atulya-jain/atulya-jain.github.io/_pages/research.md

-- When Does Communication Lead to Efficiency? (with Itai Arieli, Yakov Babichenko and Rann Smorodinsky)
+- <a href="https://atulya-jain.github.io/files/WhenCommunicationEfficient.pdf">   When Does Communication Lead to Efficiency?  </a>  (with Itai Arieli, Yakov Babichenko and Rann Smorodinsky)

     <details>
       <summary>Abstract</summary>

-  We study a sender-receiver model where the sender chooses a signaling policy to influence the receiver's action.
-We classify outcomes by the number of actions taken in each state and show that an outcome is generically Pareto efficient only if it is pure or quasi-pure.
-We then analyze the conditions under which equilibrium outcomes in cheap talk and Bayesian persuasion can be efficient.
-A cheap talk outcome is generically efficient only if it is pure.
-Moreover, when the sender’s preferences are state-independent, a cheap talk outcome is efficient if and only if it induces the sender's most preferred action with certainty.
-In a natural class of buyer-seller scenarios, we show that the Bayesian persuasion outcome is inefficient across a large range of priors and preferences.
+  We study games with incomplete information and characterize when a feasible outcome is Pareto efficient.
+We show that any outcome with excessive randomization over actions is inefficient.
+Generically, efficiency requires that the total number of actions taken across states be strictly less than the sum of the number of players and states.
+We then examine the efficiency of equilibrium outcomes in communication models.
+Generically, a cheap talk outcome is efficient only if it is pure.
+When the sender's payoff is state-independent, it is efficient if and only if the sender's most preferred action is chosen with certainty.
+In natural buyer-seller settings, Bayesian persuasion outcomes are inefficient across a wide range of priors and preferences.
+Finally, we show that our results apply to mechanism design problems with many players.

   </details>